torvalds/linux/Documentation/admin-guide/media/bttv.rst

 - No Thanks to Leadtek they refused to answer any questions about their hardware.
 The driver was written by visual inspection of the card.
-If you use this driver, send an email insult to them, and tell them you won't continue buying their hardware unless they support Linux.
+If you use this driver, send an email insult to them, and tell them you won't continue buying their hardware unless they support GNU/Linux.

 - Little thanks to Princeton Technology Corp (http://www.princeton.com.tw) who make the audio attenuator.
 Their publicly available data-sheet available